Steven-M-Gurney/Structured_Decision_Making/README.md

 ### Manuscript available here:

-### Data: All data used in this code are provided here.
+### Data: All data used in this study are provided here.

 #### Please contact the first author for questions about the code or data: Steven M. Gurney (stevenmgurney@gmail.com)
 __________________________________________________________________________________________________________________________________________